-So, we have asked students who have just recently completed their own recruiting journey to provide us with their thoughts and advice on what other student-athletes should know, do, and consider as they pursue their dreams of playing their sport in college.
+So, we have asked students who have just recently completed their own recruiting journey to provide us with their thoughts.
+And advice on what other student-athletes should know, and do.
+And what to consider as they pursue their dreams of playing their sport in college.

 Here is our first post, and it focuses on girl’s lacrosse, which is a sport that recruits early, early, early!

 Athletic Conference Recruited to Play for: NCAA Division 1 – Ivy League

 When did you decide that you wanted to play at the varsity level in college?

 I decided that I wanted to play at the varsity level in college going into my Freshman year of high school.
 But ever since around 7th grade I knew I kind of wanted to go that path.